tinsandsolution/OnlyTracks/README.md

 Onlytracks is a clone of soundcloud.
 All current music and images is in the public domain!

+Currently, two features are available: Songs and comments.

 # Technologies

 React

 Redux

+HTML/CSS

 react-h5-audio-player